 This club promotes appreciation and involvement in the culture and history of the Deaf.
 Meetings are on Thursdays in Room A111.

-Learn valuable teamwork and baking skills!
+Learn how to expand food preparation and baking skills through teamwork!
+We meet monthly to prepare recipes selected by the students.
 The club meets on the 3rd Thursday of the month in Room N103 from 2:30-4:30pm.

 The purpose of the Black Student Union is to promote activities of common interest, as well as cultural and educational benefits for the student body.
 The club provides students an opportunity to openly discuss issues faced in the community and culture.